uwnrg/minotaur-cpp/README.md

 2. Use `brew install python3`
 3. Verify the python version (minimum 3.4) with `python3 --version`

-### Installing OpenCV 2
+### Installing OpenCV 3
-1. OpenCV 2 is the supported version, although OpenCV 3 should work
+1. OpenCV 3 is the required version
-2. `brew install opencv@2` or `brew install opencv`
+2. Build and install with `brew install opencv`
+3. Additional steps or dependencies (such as Python 2 and Python 3) listed [here](https://www.learnopencv.com/install-opencv3-on-macos)

 ## Building Minotaur
 Here you can either install CLion and import the project (recommended) or